 If you’re going to run a remote business, you’re really going to have to focus on cybersecurity.
-Sure, cyber security is always important.
-Whether your staff work remotely or not, everyone’s always going to use plenty of tech and operate largely online, so you need to protect all staff and devices at all times anyway.
-But this becomes increasingly important when staff work from home.
+Sure, cybersecurity is always important.
+Whether your staff work remotely or not, everyone’s always going to use plenty of techs and operate largely online, so you need to protect all staff and devices at all times anyway.
+But this becomes increasingly important when staff works from home.

-Cybercriminals often attack remote based businesses – especially those who are getting used to operating remotely – as they see them as potentially vulnerable.
-You need to make sure that your staff are on approved devices, VPNs (or virtual private networks) and that they are all fully trained in cybersecurity.
-Perhaps the most important area of focus should be phishing, as cybercriminals use these types of scam emails to extract passwords, data, funds or other elements of your company.
+Cybercriminals often attack remote-based businesses – especially those who are getting used to operating remotely – as they see them as potentially vulnerable.
+You need to make sure that your staff is on approved devices, VPNs (or virtual private networks), and that they are all fully trained in cybersecurity.
+Perhaps the most important area of focus should be phishing, as cybercriminals use these types of scam emails to extract passwords, data, funds, or other elements of your company.

 Chances are, if you’re reading this, you will go ahead and make the switch to permanently remote work.
 Many are saying that this is the future, so it’s worth considering seriously!
 Hopefully, some of the above advice will help you along the way!